rackerlabs/design-system/_component_design/date-picker.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-#### Composition
+### Composition

-The date picker component is composed of multiple buttons with four primary functions:
+The date selector is composed of the following elements:

 - Move the element to the next month.
 - Move the element to the previous month.
 - Select a specific date.
 - Move between the month selector the date selector.

-When the date picker is first triggered, it should default to the current month and year.

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}